DaroHacka/CalibreSynapseTUI/README label_disanbiguator.md

 At first, you won’t.
 When you’re starting out with just a few dozen labels across Calibre columns, everything feels clean.
 But once you hit 300, 500, or more AI-generated labels, things start to break, well not necessarily.

 The premise is simple: over time, AI tends to generate **similar labels across different categories**.
-And Calibre merges them globally, which causes confusion, filtering bugs, and even label omission.
+And AI might generate the label “episodic” for multiple categories—say, writing style, setting, and emotional tone.
+While Calibre itself can distinguish between these when labels are properly scoped (e.g., “urban” in setting vs provenance vs subject), the way CalibreSynapseTUI retrieves and displays metadata can sometimes blur those boundaries.
+So when filtering by “episodic” in writing style, you might unintentionally include books where “episodic” was meant as a setting or tone—or worse, the label might vanish entirely due to internal conflicts.
+That’s precisely the kind of ambiguity the label disambiguator was designed to resolve.

 ---